Teacher Training · 7-Month Certification · 2026 Cohort

 The modality you'll be certified to teach

-Each step is a teachable, repeatable doorway — for a grief group, a 1:1 client, a classroom, a memory-care room, or yourself on a hard morning.
+Each step is a teachable, repeatable doorway you can open for a grief group, a 1:1 client, a classroom, a memory-care room, or yourself on a hard morning.

 Wonder & uncertaintyTracking stories outdoors